 - Device type: The default setting is All, but you can choose to show data for only one specific device type.

-The info in all of the charts listed below will reflect the date range and any filters you've selected.
+The info in all of the charts listed below will reflect the date range and any filters you've selected (with the exception of New users in the Usage chart, which will not appear if any filters are selected).
 Some sections also allow you to apply additional filters.

 This report only includes usage data from customers on Windows 10 who have not opted out of providing telemetry info.